zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-dropdown.md

 ```

 ## Accessibility
-We handle most accessibility, one important note though is if you use an html template in your item text or image.
+We handle most accessibility, one important note though is if you use an html template or image binding in your item text.
 You need to add an ariaLabel on that item.